Supreme Court of Liberia

-The Supreme Court of Liberia is the highest judicial body in the West African nation of Liberia.
-The court consists of the Chief Justice of Liberia, who is also the top Judiciary official, and four associate justices, who are nominated by the President and confirmed by the Senate.
+The Supreme Court of Liberia is the highest judicial body in Liberia.
+The court consists of the Chief Justice of Liberia, who is also the top judiciary official, and four associate justices, who are nominated by the President and confirmed by the Senate.
 The justices hold court at the Temple of Justice on Capitol Hill in Monrovia.

-The Article III of the Constitution of Liberia stipulates judiciary as one of the three branches of government that ought to be equal and coordinated based on the principle of checks and balances.
-The court was originally authorized by the 1839 Constitution of the American Colonization Society signed on January 5, 1839, while subsequent constitutions continued to authorize a supreme court, with the 1984 Constitution as the most recent version.
-Powers and structure of the court are determined by Article VII of the 1984 constitution.
-The Supreme Court is granted original jurisdiction over constitutional questions, cases in which the country is a party, and for cases where ministers or ambassadors are involved by the Constitution of Liberia.
+Article III of the Constitution of Liberia stipulates judiciary as one of the three branches of government that ought to be equal and coordinated based on the principle of checks and balances.
+The court was originally authorized by the 1839 Constitution of the American Colonization Society signed on 5 January 1839, while subsequent constitutions continued to authorize a supreme court, with the 1984 Constitution as the most recent version.
+The powers and structure of the court are determined by Article VII of the 1984 constitution.
+The Supreme Court is granted original jurisdiction over constitutional questions, cases in which the country is a party, and cases where ministers or ambassadors are involved by the Constitution.

 The Supreme Court, as in other democratic countries, is found to be the weakest among the three arms of democracy.
 Trial by ordeal is prohibited by the court, but it is still practiced commonly in modern times to adjudge cases.

 Jurisdiction and structure

-The Article III of the Constitution of Liberia stipulates judiciary as one of the three branches of government that ought to be equal and coordinated based on the principle of checks and balances.
+Article III of the Constitution of Liberia stipulates that the judiciary is one of the three branches of government that ought to be equal and coordinated based on the principle of checks and balances.

-The court was originally authorized by the 1839 Constitution of the American Colonization Society signed on January 5, 1839.
+The court was originally authorized by the 1839 Constitution of the American Colonization Society signed on 5 January 1839.
 Subsequent constitutions continued to authorize a supreme court, with the 1984 Constitution as the most recent version.
 Powers and structure of the court are determined by Article VII of the 1984 constitution.
 The Supreme Court is granted original jurisdiction over constitutional questions, cases in which the country is a party, and for cases where ministers or ambassadors are involved by the Constitution of Liberia.
 The court has appellate jurisdiction over other matters, with the next lowest court being the 15 Circuit Courts.
 The Court has five members, which is headed by the Chief Justice.
 The Chief Justice is appointed by the President of the country with the consent of the Senate.
 The Chief Justice can continue in his office up to the age of 70.
-The Supreme Court circuit and speciality courts, magistrate courts and justices of the peace.